A tree growing to 25 metres tall, forming a lignotuber.

 Adult leaves are disjunct, lanceolate, to 14 cm long and to 3 cm wide, green to blue-green.

-Flowers are in a group (umbellaster) of around 11 or more.
+Flowers are in a cluster (umbellaster) of around 11 or more.
 Mature buds are ovoid or clavate (a 3-dimensional shape; club shaped; thickened at one end) to 6 mm long to 4 mm in diameter.
-Flowers generally between July and September
+Flowering generally between July and September

 The capsule is hemispherical, or pyriform (having the form of a pear) 4 to 7 mm long and 4 to 7 mm diameter.